KMKfw/kmk_firmware/docs/sequences.md

 > `kmk.types.AttrDict`, which you can think of as a read-only view over a
 > dictionary adding attribute-based (dot-notation) access.

-Finally, if you need to send arbitrary unicode codepoints in raw form, that's supported too, through `unicode_codepoint_sequence`.
+Finally, if you need to send arbitrary Unicode codepoints in raw form, that's supported too, through `unicode_codepoint_sequence`.

 ```python